Katacc/Iostria/Iostria.md

 **weight:** 40 lbs.
 **Magic item:** +1

 Mechanical, made by warforged master (master of arms). +1 maul.
 Modular maul that can be upgraded with modules made by master warforged smiths.
 Installing one requires a visit to a master of arms.

+has a capsule of pressurised steam, recharged by using steam loader.
+Fill the loader with water and air and boil it on high heat.
+Loader *makes noise* while making steam.

 **Max charges:** *3* charges
-**Regain:** *1d3* charges at dawn
+**Regain:** *1d3* charges during long rest if feeder has been setup.

 **Base model:**
-Has a impact head and a small jet engine.
+Has a impact head and a small steam engine.

 **Slash:** As an action, expand one charge.
-You swing your maul sideways with the help of the jet engine.
+You swing your maul sideways with the help of the steam engine.
 each creature in a 5ft cone in front of you takes *1d6 impact damage*.

 **Uppercut:** As an action, expand one charge.
-You swing your maul upwards with the help of the jet engine.
+You swing your maul upwards with the help of the steam engine.
 Target creature within 5 feet of you, takes *2d8 impact damage* and has to succeed a constitution 13 save throw.
 Failing save stuns the target for one round.

 #### Maul modules